Corporate tax cuts: "a heist" or a way to raise wages?

 Economist Douglas Holtz-Eakin: These changes aren’t your parents’ trickle-down economics

-Holtz-Eakin, who ran the Congressional Budget Office during a stretch of the George W. Bush years, said what will be key to successful tax reform is the Republican push for corporate tax cuts in conjunction with a territorial system.
+Douglas Holtz-Eakin, who ran the Congressional Budget Office during a stretch of the George W. Bush years, said what will be key to successful tax reform is the Republican push for corporate tax cuts in conjunction with a territorial system.

 Through this system, companies would be able to bring profits earned abroad back to the U.S., tax free, with a one-time tax on profits already accumulated overseas.
 What we currently do is tax firms on the basis of their worldwide earnings.